pregHosh/guide4compchem-MU/README.md

     - ORCA (used sometimes, CASSCF, CASPT2, complicate spin stuffs)
     - GAMESS (for NEDA)
 3. Visualization of molecular structures and orbitals
-    - ArgusLab/Molden
+    - ArgusLab/Molden (╯ ͠° ͟ʖ ͡°)╯┻━┻
-    - GaussView
+    - GaussView: ( ͡° ͜ʖ ͡°)
     - Avogadro
-    - VMD
+    - VMD: most elegant and most beautiful
     - Multiwfn
-    - Jimp2
+    - Jimp2: maybe easiest to use but not so beautiful
 4. Pre- and post-processing of quantum-chemical calculations (optional, see `AQC` folder)

 5. Coding skills (optional, see `coding` folder)